nsulmol/afspm/docs/code_overview.md

 Of note, the main protobuffer data structures are found in:
 - ```control.proto```: this defines control requests/responses, control modes, experiment problems, and the structures by which these are all sent (e.g. the ControlState).
 These protos are sent/received via the 'control' i/o path.
 - ```geometry.proto```: these are base structures for dealing with geometric data, such as points and rectangles associated with scans.
 They are used by other protos.
 - ```scan.proto```: these are the main messages/structures sent out by the MicroscopeTranslator (i.e., sent out via the 'pubsub' i/o path).
-The 2d scans are defined here, as is the scan state, and parameters associated with a given scan.
+The 2d scans are defined here, as is the scope state, and parameters associated with a given scan.
 - ```analysis.proto```: these are some pre-defined structures for sending analysis results between components.

 ## Utils